Accessibility Options: Skip to Content Skip to Search Skip to Footer Institutional Accessibility Open Alternative Formats for this page

 (CRM) and Customer Service Operations (CSO) as it refers to practices, strategies, and technologies that

-companies use to manage and analyze customer interactions and data throughout the customer lifecycle, with the goal of improving business relationships with customers, assisting in customer retention, and driving sales growth.
+companies use to manage and analyze customer interactions and data throughout the customer lifecycle, intending to improve business relationships with customers, assisting in customer retention, and driving sales growth.
 CRM and CSO key performance elements include compiling information on customers across different channels, and points of contact between the customer and the company, which could include the company's website, telephone, live chat, direct mail, marketing materials, and social media.
 CRM and CSO systems provide customer service staff with detailed information on customers' personal information, purchase history, buying preferences, and concerns.
 Additionally, this course incorporates oral communications as it relates to CSO.

 Friday Evening: 6:30 p.m. - 9:15 p.m.